This Financial Tool Doesn’t Track Money; It Explains It

 The 2025 Trade War Context.

 In 2025, with all the shocks, this tool feels even more necessary.
 Things change fast, like trade wars.
 Tariffs hit costs suddenly for whole sectors.
 A regular P and L might not show the damage for months.
 So, supply chains are messy now, full of obstacles.
+Tariffs act like cash taxes paid right away, not when you sell.
+So, that drains working capital hard.
+But the model spots the extra cash needed for customs next month and warns you early.
+Management has to move, raise prices, cut back, or find more liquidity before it hurts.

 FinCEN rules

-Foreign Owned US LLC
+Foreign-Owned US LLC

-The Foreign Owned Entity Trap
+The Foreign-Owned Entity Trap

 The Goldilocks Horizon

 In practice, it is a weekly thing, not sitting idle.
 Update it each time, actuals from last week, roll forward.
-Variance is key, comparing plan to reality.
-If receipts are ten percent off, why, tell the story.
+Variance is key, comparing the plan to reality.
+If receipts are ten percent off, why?
+Tell the story.
 Sales has to explain delays.
+That builds accountability.
+They learn promises are not cash, so they chase harder.
+It shifts the whole executive view.
+Cash is not just the CFO’s job anymore.
+Everyone uses it like a tool.
+Sales sees bad terms hurt later weeks.

 Operationalizing the Model